vladak/shield/README.md

 - moving imports to sections of code which actually need them saves time/memory/battery
 - using `.mpy` files instead of `.py` files reduces run time and hence saves the battery
   - CP still needs `code.py`, however the rest of the modules can be in the `.mpy` compiled form
+- if given sensor has a pad with trace to diable the LED, cut the trace to save battery life